JAPANESE BAMBOO BASKETS

 Tanabe Chikuunsai II was probably the most well-known bamboo artist in the Kansai (Osaka/Kyoto/Kobe) area in decades following the war.
 His major works in these years were regularly included in prestigious national exhibitions.
 They are also featured in contemporary exhibitions such as Lines and Shapes, Lines and Spaces: The Bamboowork of Iizuka Rokansai and Tanabe Chikuunsai (Musee Tomo; Kikuchi Foundation, 2018).

-In the heart of his career, Chikuunsai II produced many excellent works in two signature plaiting styles: mat-plaiting and this meshlike hexagonal weave.
-Both are based on meticulously processed superfine lengths of madake.
-Chikuunsai II shaped these extremely delicate lengths into many imaginative new forms, such as this unusual shape, or used them to reimagine well-established forms, such as the gourd, the kokeshi doll, or the tsubo.
-In either weave, one nearly completely opaque, the other gorgeously translucent, these baskets have a fresh modern feel, and an approachability that was certainly also a key ingredient in this artist's lasting success.
+In the heart of his career, Chikuunsai II produced many excellent works in two signature plaiting styles: mat-plaiting and this mesh-like hexagonal weave.
+Both are based on meticulously processed delicate lengths of madake.
+Chikuunsai II shaped these fine lengths into many imaginative new forms, such as this unusual shape, or used them to reimagine well-established forms, such as gourds, kokeshi dolls, or classical Chinese tsubo.
+In either plait, one nearly completely opaque, the other gorgeously translucent, these baskets have a fresh modern feel, and an approachability that was certainly also a key ingredient in this artist's lasting success.

 This crown-shaped basket was originally sold in 1958 at Chikuunsai II’s exhibition at the Takashimaya department store, held 27 May-1 June of that year.
 Throughout the 20th century, Takashimaya was a prestigious venue for living artists in many media.
 Takashimaya exhibitions in the early 1920s were a critical support for the young Kawai Kanjiro (see our Ceramics page).
 The personal collection of one Takashimaya manager, Kenichi Kawakatsu, later donated to the National Museum of Modern Art, Kyoto, is still the foremost in the world.